 Figure 6.6 below presents the mean share of harvest sold, by district.
-Commercialisation of crop production overall, as measured by the share of harvest sold (including households selling zero crops), is 19.6% in Bugesera district.
-It is 20.9% at national level and about 20% in all other provinces outside Kigali City.
-It is highest in Nyabihu district (28%) and lowest in Nyarugenge district (10.8%).
+Commercialisation of crop production overall, as measured by the share of harvest sold (including households selling zero crops), is 20.9% in Huye district, and is exactly the same as the national level.
+That indicator is about 20% in all other provinces outside Kigali City.
+It is the highest in Nyabihu district (28%) and lowest in Nyarugenge district.

-The mean share of harvest sold for fruit and vegetables is lower (11.3%) than for staple crops (19.5%) in Bugesera district; this is the pattern also found at national, urban and rural area level.
+The mean share of harvest sold for fruit and vegetables is higher (23%) than that of staple crops (16%) in Huye district.